Ralph E. and Norma E. Peck Chair in Religion and Public Communication

 Mahan was founding co-chair of the Religion and Popular Culture Group of the American Academy of Religion.
 Currently, he serves as affiliate faculty at the Center for Media, Religion and Culture, University of Colorado at Boulder and on the Editorial Board, for the Journal of Religion and Popular Culture.

-Professor Mahan serves as Iliff’s Director of Professional Formation and has also long been involved with internship, CPE, and other courses that cultivate religious vocation and a practice of theological reflection on our lived experience of faith in church, community and culture.
-He is past vice president of the Association of Theological Field Educators and through that organization he has trained and mentored directors of field education.
+Professor Mahan is past vice president of the Association of Theological Field Educators and through that organization he has trained and mentored directors of field education.
+He served as Iliff’s director of Professional Formation where he was involved with internship, CPE, and other courses that cultivate religious vocation and a practice of theological reflection on our lived experience of faith in church, community and culture.

 A clergy member of the Rocky Mountain Conference of the United Methodist Church, he served churches in Chicago and on the faculty of Garrett-Evangelical Theological Seminary before joining the Iliff faculty in 1995.